aik2mlj/polyffusion/README.md

 python polyffusion/main.py --model [model] --output_dir [output_dir]
 ```

-The models that can be selected (which make sense):
+The models can be selected from `/polyffusion/params/[model].yaml`.
+Here are some cases:

 - `sdf_chd8bar`: conditioned on latent chord representations encoded by a pre-trained chord encoder.
 - `sdf_txt`: conditioned on latent texture representations encoded by a pre-trained texture encoder.